Lightning-AI/pytorch-lightning/docs/source/visualize/logging_advanced.rst

 =========
 **Default:** :meth:`torch.mean`

 Reduction function over step values for end of epoch.
-Uses :meth:`torch.mean` by default and is not applied when :class:`torchmetrics.Metric`s are logged.
+Uses :meth:`torch.mean` by default and is not applied when a :class:`torchmetrics.Metric` is logged.

 .. code-block:: python